Shelburne Escape Line: Shelburne Operations

 On his return to England, Labrosse persuaded MI9 that an escape line from Brittany was still feasible.
-MI9 designated Canadian Lucien Dumais to head the reconstituted Oaktree with a new name "Shelburne."
+MI9 designated Canadian Lucien Dumais to head the reconstituted Oaktree with a new name "Shelburne".
 Dumais proved to be an efficient leader.
 On 19 November 1943, Dumais and Labrosse landed in France at a clandestine airfield, and this time Labrosse arrived with a functioning radio for communication with MI9.
-The plan they devised with Paul Campinchi and other French helpers was to hide downed airmen in Paris where they received forged identity cards, clothing, training, and special passes for the forbidden coastal zones in Brittany.
-The airmen were hidden in safe houses, attics, barns, and abandoned buildings.
-During the moonless part of the month, the airmen were transported by railroad to the town of Plouha near the ocean in Brittany.
+The plan they devised with Paul Campinchi and other French helpers was to hide downed aircrew in Paris where they received forged identity cards, clothing, training, and special passes for the forbidden coastal zones in Brittany.
+The men were hidden in safe houses, attics, barns, and abandoned buildings.
+During the moonless part of the month, the airmen were transported by railway to the town of Plouha near the ocean in Brittany.
 There they waited in a safe house for a coded message informing them that they would be picked up next night on Bonaparte Beach and taken to Plymouth, England by a Royal Navy motor gunboat.

 The planned evacuations were risky.
-The Germans offered substantial rewards to people who betrayed downed airmen and more than 20 residents of Plouha or nearby helped in the evacuation or sheltered airmen.
-A butcher, Francois Le Cornec, headed the local resistance organization.
+The Germans offered substantial rewards to people who betrayed downed aircrew and more than 20 residents of Plouha or nearby helped in the evacuation.
+A butcher, Francois Le Cornec, headed the local resistance organisation.
 The Brittany coast was fortified by the Germans.
 Bonaparte Beach was lined with steep cliffs.
 A German artillery blockhouse was 1200 m north of the beach.
-The motor gunboat had to anchor for several hours off shore while sailors rowed small boats to the beach to collect the airmen.
-Despite the risks, the Sheburne Line successfully mounted five evacuations of 118 airmen, plus a few civilians, from Bonaparte Beach between January and March 1944.
+The motor gunboat had to anchor for several hours offshore while sailors rowed small boats to the beach to collect the airmen.
+Despite the risks, the Sheburne Line successfully mounted five evacuations of 118 aircrew, plus a few civilians, from Bonaparte Beach between January and March 1944.
 The sea evacuations were suspended after March; the Shelburne personnel were told the suspension was due to "shortening nights" but actually it was because the allies worried that continuing evacuations might interfere with plans for the Normandy Invasion of 6 June 1944.
 Moreover, the Germans had begun mining the beaches in Brittany and fortifying defenses in anticipation of the allied invasion, which made the continuation of Shelbourne impractical.
 French helpers of Shelbourne found 17 land mines on Bonaparte Beach and marked their location in anticipation of using the beach again for evacuations.

 Among the evacuees was Oaktree leader Vladamir Bouryschkine who had escaped from the Germans and was (as usual) talking carelessly.
 At one point before the evacuation, Dumais pointed a pistol at Bouryschkine and told him he would kill him if he opened his mouth again.